Geometric inflexibility and 3-manifolds that fiber over the circle: Curves on surfaces and limits of surface groups

-\subsection{Margulis' estimates}
+\subsection{Margulis estimates}

-Let $M$ be a hyperbolic manifold in $AH(S)$ and $\Gamma$ a subset of $M$.
-Let $\#(\Gamma,L)$ be the number of homotopy classes of essential primitive loops of length less than $L$ that intersect $K$ such that each loop is a homotopic to a simple closed curve on $S$.
+Let $M$ be a hyperbolic manifold in $AH(S)$ and $K$ a subset of $M$.
+The Margulis lemma provides bounds for the number of homotopy classes of essential primitive loops of length less than $L$ that intersect $K$ such that each loop is a homotopic to a simple closed curve on $S$.

 \begin{lemma} Given $L>0$ and $D>0$ there is a $N>0$ such that the following holds.
-Let $M \in AH(S)$ and let $\Gamma \subset M$ be a subset of diameter at most $D$.
-Then the number of distinct essential homotopy classes of loops intersecting $\Gamma$ is bounded by $N$. \end{lemma}
+Let $M \in AH(S)$ and let $K \subset M$ be a subset of diameter at most $D$.
+Then the number of distinct essential homotopy classes of loops of length at most $L$ intersecting $K$ is bounded above by $N$. \end{lemma}